Wax Paper Art

-If your preschooler likes to color, you probably know all too well that crayons go quickly, and chances are, you're left with old crayon stubs.
-Put those crayon stubs to use by creating colorful ironed wax paper!
-All you need is an iron, crayons, and wax paper to start.
-Your child will be using her old supplies to create a fun, new masterpiece to hang and brighten up the house.
-And working with the various colors will also help your child identify colors and develop her pattern-making skills.
+If your kid likes to color, you probably know all too well that crayons go quickly, and chances are, you've accumulated plenty of old crayon stubs.
+Put those stubs to use by creating colorful ironed wax paper art!
+This recycled craft is a great way to show your child one way to use her old supplies to create a fun, new masterpiece sure to brighten up any home.
+As an added bonus, working with the crayons builds fine motor skill and it will give you an opportunity to quiz her on the various color names.

 Note: This project should be supervised by an adult at all times.